 On March 9, 2021, the same law firm which filed the Kuzmich and Crowe cases filed a third action involving another tenant (captioned Horn v 50 Murray Street Acquisition LLC, Supreme Court, New York County, Index No. 152415/21), which action advances the same claims as in Kuzmich and Crowe.
-The Company's deadline to answer or otherwise respond to the complaint in Horn has been extended to May 21, 2021.
+The Company filed its answer to the complaint on May 21, 2021.